Bringing Creativity to the Community

 "Our aim is to create a community feel on a Saturday that ignites children’s creativity and allows them to experience high quality teaching, build confidence and peer relations.
 BRIT Kids can play an important part in a child’s life, for some children we will be the highlight of their week.
 Every class is a building block to enhance a child’s confidence, skills and positive relationships rather than focusing on the final outcome."

-BRIT Kids at The BRIT School now offers 10 different disciplines in Croydon and 6 in Canterbury.
-Croydon currently has 650 students and Canterbury 97.
+BRIT Kids, The BRIT Schools Saturday School, now offers 10 different disciplines in Croydon and 6 in Canterbury.
+Croydon currently has 700 students and Canterbury 120.
 We are currently spreading our wings and opening more centres across the country.
 We also have our app BRIT Kids + full of streaming videos brought to you by our teachers.

 Our Mission Statement

 we are interested in this melting pot of creativity, allowing children to move between the Performing and Creative Classes, meaning there really is something for everyone.
 We have a strong ethos for how this creativity is delivered and wish for this to be reflected in each BRIT Kids Saturday School;

 we welcome all children, from all walks of life and creative abilities.
 BRIT Kids is not to judge on creative ability but to encourage commitment, good attendance and praise fully focused participation.
 This is a Saturday school and should have a delicate balance between learning and fun.
 Teachers should be on first name terms and should strive to educate in a warm, inviting atmosphere, however with a firm objective to impart the joys of their specialism to a high level;